Designer Crib Sheet

 Since Emanuel Ungaro's retirement, the house has gone through several changes.
 The current designer, Vincent Darme, formerly of Moschino, is designing a new Ungaro Fuschia line for the young and fashion forward and continues the Ungaro tradition of gorgeous prints, lush colors and feminine lines.
 Via Borgognona, 4/b tel 06 699 23345

-The king of Roman fashion, Valentino Garavani, who has dressed celebrities from Elizabeth Taylor to Julia Roberts, has boutiques three boutiques in the area, as well as his corporate headquarters which adjoin the Spanish Steps.
+The king of Roman fashion, Valentino Garavani, who has dressed celebrities from Elizabeth Taylor to Julia Roberts, sold his company and retired some years ago.
+Now, a new flagship superstore will open next July near corporate headquarters which adjoin the Spanish Steps.

 Everything for the wealthy, well-dressed male — beautifully-cut suits, cufflinks, neckties.